Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric weighted architectures

 \definecolor{harlequin}{rgb}{0.25, 1.0, 0.0} \definecolor{ao}{rgb}{0.0, 0.0, 1.0}

 \definecolor{darkorange}{rgb}{1.0, 0.55, 0.0} \definecolor{harlequin}{rgb}{0.25, 1.0, 0.0} \definecolor{ao}{rgb}{0.0, 0.0, 1.0}

 \end{exa}

 \begin{exa} \textbf{(Weighted Request/Response)} Let $(w\B,\widetilde{\varphi})$ be a weighted component-based system with the Request/Response architecture presented in Example \ref{b-r-r}.
-Our weighted system, shown in Figure \ref{w_b_r_r}, consists of seven weighted components, and specifically, the service registry, two services with their associated coordinators, and two clients.
-The wEPIL formula $\e$ describing the weighted Request/Response architecture is
+Our weighted system, shown in Figure \ref{w_b_re_re}, consists of seven weighted components, and specifically, the service registry, two services with their associated coordinators, and two clients.
+Therefore, we have that $w\B=\lbrace wB(1),\ldots, wB(7)\rbrace$ referring to each of the aforementioned weighted components, respectively.
+The allowed interactions range over $I_{\B}$, and the wEPIL formula $\e$ describing the weighted Request/Response architecture is

 where \begin{itemize} \item[-]$\x_1=\#_w(p_{l_1}\otimes p_u) \odot \#_w(p_{o_1}\otimes p_t)$ \item[-]$\x_2=\#_w(p_{l_2}\otimes p_u) \odot \#_w(p_{o_2}\otimes p_t)$ \end{itemize} capture the cost of the interactions of the two clients with the service registry and \begin{itemize} \item[-]$\e_{11}=\#_w(p_{n_1}\otimes p_{m_1}) \odot \#_w(p_{q_1}\otimes p_{a_1}\otimes p_{g_1})\odot \#_w(p_{c_1}\otimes p_{d_1}\otimes p_{s_1})$ \item[-] $\e_{12}=\#_w(p_{n_1}\otimes p_{m_2}) \odot \#_w(p_{q_1}\otimes p_{a_2}\otimes p_{g_2})\odot \#_w(p_{c_1}\otimes p_{d_2}\otimes p_{s_2})$ \item[-]$\e_{21}=\#_w(p_{n_2}\otimes p_{m_1}) \odot \#_w(p_{q_2}\otimes p_{a_1}\otimes p_{g_1})\odot \#_w(p_{c_2}\otimes p_{d_1}\otimes p_{s_1})$ \item[-] $\e_{22}=\#_w(p_{n_2}\otimes p_{m_2}) \odot \#_w(p_{q_2}\otimes p_{a_2}\otimes p_{g_2}) \odot \#_w(p_{c_2}\otimes p_{d_2}\otimes p_{s_2})$ \end{itemize} describe the connection's cost of each of the two clients with the two services through their coordinators.